jameshughes89/cs102/src/site/topic19.rst

 Factorial
 ---------

-* The factorial,  :math:`n!`, of a non-negative integer is the product of all non-negative between n and 1 inclusively
+* The factorial,  :math:`n!`, of a non-negative integer is the product of all non-negative integers between n and 1 inclusively
     * It also includes zero, but this is addressed below

     :math:`n! = n \times (n - 1) \times (n - 2) \times \dots \times 3 \times 2 \times 1`